Telangana State Road Transport Corporation: Mid-level services

 These are non-air conditioned 2+2 push back services which are run from major cities.
 These are video coaches in which various movies are played.
-Most of the buses are of Ashok Leyland, Tata, Eicher etc.
+Most of the buses are of Ashok Leyland, Tata, Eicher etc. Recently Tsrtc, has started inducting its own BS6 stage buses into its fleet.
+The first batch of BS6 Super luxury buses built on Ashok Leyland chassis was inaugurated in the capital city of Telangana.